bbawj/note-vault/Notes/Consensus.md

 - Ignore messages if majority obtained
 ## Multi Paxos
 The motivation: replicated state machines need to agree on a sequence of commands to execute.

+Approach: organise the algorithm into rounds.
+In each round, each server starts a new instance of Paxos.
+They propose (2 RTT), accept (2 RTT) and decide on 1 command, add that to the log and restart.

 Initial states
 - $ProCmds = \emptyset$: stores the list of commands proposed
 - Log = <>: a log of decided commands